-The School of Classics offers undergraduate degrees in six different subject areas and has been rated Gold in the latest TEF.
-The School is recognised for its high-quality research-led teaching.
+The School of Classics offers undergraduate degrees in six different subject areas, and it is recognised for its high-quality research-led teaching.
 It welcomes applications from prospective research or prospective taught postgraduate students keen to work in any area of the School’s research.

 Students studying in the School benefit from small class sizes with an average student-staff ratio of 11:3, and they receive regular feedback from staff.
 Postgraduates and undergraduates alike are welcomed at the School's events, including the seminar series.

 The School, overlooking the sea, is located in the linked buildings of Swallowgate and Craigard on the edge of the town centre and close to the University Library.
 The buildings also house the Classics Library, lecture and seminar rooms, and a computing classroom.
 Lectures and classes are typically held either in the School or in buildings close by.